coneda/kor/README.md

 user's permissions.
 Kinds and relations are available without authentication.
 Please check out [Authentication](#authentication) for how to use an api key.

 Two formats are available: `oai_dc` and `kor`.
-While former is only maintained to fulfill the OAI-PMH specification, the latter gives full access to all content within the ConedaKOR installation.
+While the former is only maintained to fulfill the OAI-PMH specification, the latter gives full access to all content within the ConedaKOR installation.
 According to specification, you must choose the format like so `metadataPrefix=kor` as a request parameter.
 The kor format adheres to a schema we provide at

 https://kor.example.com/schema/1.0/kor.xsd